EMDR Online Therapy for Trauma for Individuals and Couples

 EMDR Therapy in Dubai

-EMDR therapy is used to treat psychological trauma and other mental health conditions.
-In addition, it is often employed in addressing non-pathological conditions that may be related to traumatic or adverse life events.
-EMDR is an evidence-based integrative therapeutic approach that rests on the assumption that existing mental health, personality or other problems stem from unprocessed memories of negative or traumatic experiences.
+EMDR therapy was initially devised to treat post-traumatic stress disorder (PTSD) and the consequences of psychological trauma, first in an individual setting and later also online.
+The therapy has been adapted to address other mental health conditions (e.g. depression, anxiety) and various non-clinical conditions (e.g. procrastination, jealousy).
+EMDR is an evidence-based integrative therapeutic approach that rests on the assumption that existing mental health, personality or other problems stem from unprocessed and unintegrated memories of negative or traumatic experiences.
 The EMDR theory asserts that the mind can heal from psychological trauma and its multifaceted consequences, much like the body recovers from physical injury.

 An unsettling or traumatic life experience can be “locked” into the brain through thoughts, sounds, images, emotions and bodily sensations.
 However, perceiving events as negative and traumatic is highly subjective.
 What might be traumatic to one person may not be so to another.
 EMDR facilitates information processing and enables the brain to integrate negative memories with the help of visual, auditory or tactile bilateral stimulation techniques (bilateral eye movements, alternating sounds or taps).
 That may be similar to what happens in the rapid eye movement (REM) sleep phase when eye movements help process the information.